top of page

 Trading costs

-Trading costs and slippage were taken into account in the backtests, which occurred in real account tests for the Alpaca broker.
+Trading costs and slippage were accounted for in the backtests.
+You can check our latest research on trading costs using the Alpaca Broker here.
 With a diversified portfolio of stocks and strategies, transaction costs can determine your profit or loss, so take the time to thoroughly test and choose a broker.

 Robustness